layfellow/cpanel-cli/CONTRIBUTING.rst

     $ make test

-The above command will hit the `cPanel UAPI REST interface`_ with all the functions implemented in ``cpanel-cli``.
-An immediate DELETE call follows any POST/PUT call, so that the remote state of cPanel is left unchanged, i.e., the tests are strictly non-destructive.
+The above command will hit the `cPanel UAPI REST interface`_ with most of the functions implemented in ``cpanel-cli``.
+The remote state of cPanel is left unchanged, i.e., the tests are strictly non-destructive.

 .. _`cPanel UAPI REST interface`: https://api.docs.cpanel.net/cpanel/introduction/